-When I was down in Melbourne I visited another firm of environmental consultants, Atma Environmental.
-The chief environmental consultant is a lovely guy, from Canada originally.
+When I was down in Melbourne I met another guy Glenn Berry from Atmaenvironmental.
+Lovely guy, from Canada originally.
 He was flat out in his business.
 He mainly focused on site assessments and contaminated land.
-What impressed me was a great series of onsite videos for his clients to get a much better idea of what they do, if you’re needing this kind of work done they’re definitely worth a look even if you’re not in his neck of the woods.
-I’ve put this one in here on soil testing and disposal but check out his youtube channel too here.
+He’d put together a great series of onsite videos for his clients to get a much better idea of what they do, if you’re needing this kind of work done they’re definitely worth a look even if you’re not in his neck of the woods.
+I’ve put this one in here on (whatever it is) but check out his youtube channel too here.

 Then of course there’s another branch of environmental science that leans a bit more toward psychology and that is helping businesses reduce their waste by providing analysis and better infrastructure and education for staff and clients to more effectively sort their waste.
 One of Glenn’s friends, Peter Hosking from Great Forest Australia works in this area and I must say it’s quite impressive how much money a reasonably large organisation can save simply by engaging these guys to direct more waste away from landfill which really adds up when you’re talking large office buildings or shopping centres.
 Have a look at their video, I think you’d be surprised how much trash there is on a daily basis, yeah I know, sounds like fun viewing doesn’t it?!
 It’s better than it sounds and I think you’d agree after watching it, letting them sort it out seems like a pretty good deal!